-The majority of lung conditions will be lifelong problems, but luckily most can be managed with success through medications and exercise.
+Most lung conditions will be lifelong problems, but luckily most can be managed successfully through medications and exercise.

-Keeping your home clean, dust-free, and using only pet-friendly cleaning problems can be a great start.
+Keeping your home clean, and dust-free, and using only pet-friendly cleaning problems can be a great start.

 Easing your dog’s discomfort can be achieved in a multitude of ways, from mixing lemon and honey into your dog’s water supply to adding coconut oil to his food.

-The actual treatment will depend on the specific diagnosis but will often be treated with cough suppressants, antibiotics, and on some occasions, metered-dose inhalers.
+The actual treatment for dog coughing will depend on the specific diagnosis but will often be treated with cough suppressants, antibiotics, and on some occasions, metered-dose inhalers.